Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

-Once you set up your Roku device, it’s time to start installing some channels, which are essentially the Roku equivalent of apps.
+After setting up your Roku device, it’s time to start installing channels.
+Which are the Roku equivalent of apps.

 The channels on Roku are divided into two categories: Public and Private.
 If you want to install a private channel, you’ll need to enter the unique code on Roku’s online portal.
 The public channels are available in the Channel Store on your device.

 We have previously looked at the best private Roku channels, so now we’re going to focus on the public channels.
 Here are the best Roku channels you really shouldn’t miss, all of which are free to install and do not require monthly subscriptions.